opera-gaming/gxmods/documentation/mods.md

 ### Keyboard sounds

-You can provide a single sound for a key or a list of sounds that will be played in provided order.
+You can provide a single sound for a key or a list of sounds that will be played in the provided order.
 You can keep keys empty which means that no sound will be played or remove key and in that case default sound will be played.

+The sample [manifest.json](Mod_Template/manifest.json) shows all the keyboard sounds that can be added.

 ### Browser sounds

 The same rules apply as in keyboard sounds.
+The sample [manifest.json](Mod_Template/manifest.json) shows all the browser sounds that can be added.

 ### Wallpaper